 Many find this to be the toughest topic in CFA FRA Level 2.
-Make sure that you understand the difference between treatments of item that go to I/S and OCI.
-There is a good summary table in the CFAI text book, but the Wiley notes explain things a lot better.
+Make sure that you understand the difference between treatments of items that go to I/S and OCI.
+There is a good summary table in the CFAI text book.

-There are some coverage in the Level 1, but do learn the (new) equity and acquisition method very well and work on lots of practice questions.
+There is some coverage in the Level 1 exam, but you should learn the (new) equity and acquisition method very well and work on lots of practice questions.

 It’s pretty much Level 1 material with a bit more details and complexity.

-FRA and Quants are not related at all, Quants are much more related to Corp.
-Finance, Equities, Fixed Income, Derivatives and Portfolio management so I would recommend to study Quants prior those sessions.
+FRA and Quants are not related at all; Quants are much more related to Corp.
+Finance, Equities, Fixed Income, Derivatives, and Portfolio management, so I would recommend studying Quants prior to those sessions.
 It does not matter to study Quants before FRA.